-Police attempt to “strike-out” the case : One line of attack in struggle to force the police to adhere to normal civil court procedures – Police climb down and withdraw ‘strike-out’ application – March 2014
+Police attempt to “strike-out” the case : The police try to avoid adhering to normal civil court procedures – Police climb down and withdraw ‘strike-out’ application – March 2014

 Challenging NCND : June 2014 – the women force police to adhere to normal civil court procedures and issue legal challenge to NCND in court winning a partial NCND victory in August 2014 when the Met police finally admit Lambert & Boyling were cops.